Ulianychev/automation/README.md

-For using all files (except DNA-actions) you need to instal excel add-on ChemicalFormulas-1.1.xla which is also represented in the main directory
+For using all files (except DNA-actions) you need to instal excel add-in ChemicalFormulas-1.1.xla which is also represented in the main directory